 How Can Spider Plants Live In Water Without Rotting?

 The problem that causes root rot is not water alone.
-It is soggy soil.
+The most common reason is soggy soil.

 Soggy soil provides a good place for fungus to grow, but fresh water does not.